VaultSigma/frontend/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## SparkleID Frontend
+## SigmaFi Frontend

 [Visit Site](https://nextjs.org/)

-Check out the AI feature to learn more about SparkleID
+Check out the AI feature to learn more about SigmaFi

 First, run the development server: